GeorgeLuImmortal/topic-based_corpus_comparison/README.md

 ##### Step 5: Visualization

 We can also visualizae the result via scatter plot exploiting t-SNE to project documents into a 2-D plane.
+The parameters are the same as above for example, k is the number of topic, s is the random state and m means the metric applied.

 	python visualization.py -k 200 -s 1984 -m jsd

 ![alt text](https://github.com/GeorgeLuImmortal/topic-based_corpus_comparison/blob/master/VISUALIZATION/scatter.png)

+It will generate a html file under the directory "VISUALIZATION/" by default, you can open the file using any browser.
+The different color indicates documents from different corpora and the number is the index of the most discriminative topics selected by TBCC.
+You can refer to the file in directory "COMPARISON_RESULT/" for the contents of topics, or you can use mouth hover through the html page for the discriptors of the topics.